A Proof-theoretic Semantics for Intuitionistic Linear Logic: Intuitionistic Linear Logic

-where the semantic brackets here mean that we discharge all assumptions at once (as in~\cite{Bierman_OnILL_1994}) and that there are no other open assumptions on that branch, as in the original formulation of the $\promotion$ rule\footnote{Note that henceforth, the semantic brackets will be used to refer to a modal box \emph{only}.}.
+where the semantic brackets here mean that we discharge all assumptions at once (as in~\cite{Bierman_OnILL_1994}) and that there are no other open assumptions on that branch, as in the original formulation of the $\promotion$ rule.
 Our interpretation of this rule is that that we discharge both contexts $\chi_1\msetsum\dots\msetsum\chi_n$ and re-introduce it but once.
 Whilst technically such a presentation is fine, it is at odds with our natural conception of additivity.
-The author instead opts to extend the proof theory to include the concept of additive contexts.
+Similarly, we can write this rule more honestly as

+We won't go into details again but as in the case of the Promotion rule, we take problem with rules of this form as they require that we consider arbitrary contexts at the hypothesis line\footnote{Though this point will not be explored further in this paper, the fact that additive rules can be expressed so similarly to the promotion rule is, in the opinion of the author, a strong basis for the argument that additivity is somewhat of a ``modal'' concept.}.
+Indeed, the author of~\cite{Bierman_OnILL_1994} instead opts to extend the proof-theory to include the concept of additive contexts.
 With additive contexts, the author is then able to represent inference rules which require context sharing derivations.
 They do so, effectively, by labelling each branch with a unique meta-variable which explicitly represents the context multiset used by those derivations.
 In this scheme, the $\irn\aand$ rule becomes